zerasul/mdbook_en/10physics/pyshics.md

 ![Example 7: Collisions](10physics/img/ejemplo7.png "Example 7: Collisions")
 _Example 7: Collisions_

-After seeing this example, we can see how to use physics and mathematics when working with Sega Mega Drive.
+After seeing this example, we can see how to use physics and maths when working with Sega Mega Drive.
 From the different arithmetic instructions that we can do with the Motorola 68000, to review the collisions between Sprites and how we can implement them in our games.

 In the next chapter, we will discuss how Sega mega Drive manages colors and the different palettes we can use and change.